Testing for people with coronavirus symptoms

 If you have a low income and are unable to work from home, and you need to self-isolate, you may be eligible for financial support.
 This will be a £500 lump sum.

-To be eligible for the Test and Trace Support Payment, you must apply no later than 14 days after your period of self-isolation has ended and:
+To be eligible for the Test and Trace Support Payment, you must apply no later than 42 days after your period of self-isolation has started and:

 - have been asked to self-isolate by NHS Test and Trace, either because you have tested positive for COVID-19 or have recently been in close contact with someone who has tested positive;